thammarith/Couchbase-.NET-Core-5-Console-App-Example/README.md

 ## The solution

-Using [the answer](https://stackoverflow.com/a/63603562/3769649) from Stackoverflow, we can achieve using `.UseStartup<Startup>()` in a console application.
+Using [the answer](https://stackoverflow.com/a/63603562/3769649) from Stackoverflow, we can achieve using `.UseStartup<Startup>()` in a console application by creating a class called `HostBuilderExtensions`.
 This repository shows you how.

 ## .NET Core 6